 The Salem witch trials occurred in the year 1692, eventually leading to the prosecution and burning at stake of many of these witches.
 This will be an education and eye-opening tour to learn more about the heritage that makes this city quite unique.

-For my fellow book lovers, if you’re planning a visit to Boston in October, try to time it so you can attend the Boston Book Festival which is usually around the middle of October.
-It’s free to attend and open to all.
+For my fellow book lovers, if you’re planning a visit to Boston in October, try to time it around the middle of the month so you can attend this wonderful event.
+The Boston Book Festival is one of the best in the country and it’s free to attend and open to all.

 Held in both Copley Square and Roxbury, the festival celebrates the strength of words and is designed to inspire a love of reading.